 Of all destinations in Southern California, Lake Cuyamaca State Park is far and away our favorite.
 The combination of the beautiful mountain scenery, the water falls at Green Valley, the miles upon miles of hiking trails, and the proximity to the iconic town of Julian all combine to make Cuyamaca one of the best all around weekend destinations.
 Only an hour away from San Diego and two hours away from Orange County, you owe it to yourself to make the trip to enjoy the park.

-This post is about our experience at Green Vally Campground, the smaller and southernmost of the two campgrounds within the park.
+This post is about our experience at Green Vally Campground, the smaller and southernmost of the two campgrounds within the park, and was most recently updated after our last visit in October, 2016.
 You can read about the larger campsite, Piso Picacho, here.

 The Green Valley campground is mainly popular for the creek and water falls within the campsite, but the camping itself can’t be overlooked.
 There are 81 campsites, almost all shaded by big beautiful oak trees and defined by granite boulders.
-The terrain and trees do give a sense of privacy to most of the sites, but as always, sound does carry, although compared to most other campsites Green Valley can be considered to be very separated.
-Our site, #60, might have been the best site in the entire campground, as we were surrounded on all sides by trees and were never bothered (see picture below).
+The terrain and trees do give a sense of privacy to most of the sites – I think compared to most other campsites Green Valley can be considered to be very separated.
+Our site on our first trip, #61, is a prime example of this, as we were surrounded on all sides by trees and were never bothered, and our site when we last visited, #52, was just as rad (see pictures below).

 Green Valley is open on the reservation system from spring to fall.
 Each campsite is equipped with a picnic table and fire ring, although for you RV folks there are no sites with hookups.
 Any additional vehicles above the included one car are $8 apiece, with a usual limit of no more than 3 cars per campsite.
 Also, there is a limit of 8 people per campsite.
-If you’re bringing your dog, you’re in luck as they are allowed, but are only permitted to hang around the campgrounds, picnic areas, and paved roads.
-They cannot be left unattended.
+Your dog is welcomed, but are only permitted to hang around the campgrounds, picnic areas, and paved roads, and cannot be left unattended.
 There is a 14 day stay limit while in season (March-November), which expands to 30 days in the winter offseason.
 Seniors, you can get $2 off your campsite fee if you’re 62 and older, and 1/2 off with ADA (with vehicle placard or CA Parks ADA Access Card).
 Remember to check in if you come late!
 As with almost all sites, the gates reamin open after hours, you just have to make sure you come back in the morning to check in.

 Sites 1-15 are located in the equestrian campground.
 To reserve a spot in the Green Valley Family Horse Camp, call 1-800-444-7275.
 The Los Vaqueros Group Campground is open from May to November, and is $550 per night for up to 80 people.
 Green Valley also contains the trailhead to the Arroyo Seco Primitive Trail Camp, as well as the Arroyo Seco Picnic Area.
 The Pine Ridge trailhead originates near sites 37 & 38, while the two day use parking areas used to access the Sweetwater River falls are located at the bottom of the campground.

 Food wise, the nearest store is a couple miles away North on State Route 79 in the actual town of Cuyamaca (by the lake), and is basically only a convenience store.
 It’s useful to stock up for a day of hiking (think chips, nuts, bars, waters ect.) but it won’t provide a very sustaining dinner fare.
+There’s also a small store south from the campground on the 79 at Oakzanita, I’m not sure about their operating hours or what they have, but it’s the closest option in terms of distance.
 You have to drive all the way to Julian for an actual supermarket, and this is where we picked up our meat and sausages for dinner.
-The store is a family run business, so don’t drive out there at 10pm and expect it to be open.
-Alternatively, Julian has an abundance of great dining to choose from, including the famous apple pie shops.
+The store is a family run business, so don’t drive out there at 10pm and expect it to be open (although if you’re coming through town late, the small gas station convenience store at Ramco may still be open).
+Alternatively, Julian has an abundance of great dining to choose from, including the famous apple pie shops (we usually hit Julian Pie Co. – great pies, and they also have espresso, see above).
 I’d recommend you stock up on snacks once in Julian so you don’t have to shuttle back and forth between your campsite and the town.
-Fire wood is available from the Rangers at $6 a bundle (don’t hold me to that number, it’s subject to change).
+Fire wood is available from the Rangers and camp host ($8 as of October, 2016 – bring cash!)

 The campground sits at an altitude of about 4,000ft, so it does get chilly at night.
-Even in the first week of june, the temperature dipped to 40 degrees by 10pm at night, although the temperatures hovered in the mid-70′s during the day.
-Sites include picnic tables and fire pits, and firewood is sold by the rangers at $6 per bundle (although prices are subject to change).
+Even in the first week of June, the temperature dipped to 40 degrees by 10pm at night, although the temperatures hovered in the mid-70’s during the day.
+In early October, it was similar, and we even got down to 38 degrees in the early morning.
+Sites include picnic tables and fire pits, and firewood is sold by the rangers and camp hosts at $8 per bundle (as of Oct.
+2016 – prices are subject to change).
 At the end of the campsite is the day parking areas, from which a short hike down to the creek will bring you to the waterfalls.
-Although the water is always freezing (if I had to take a guess it was in the upper 40′s), the jumping opportunities more than make up for it.
+Although the water is always freezing (if I had to take a guess it was in the upper 40’s), the jumping opportunities more than make up for it.
 Make sure to take the fire road down from the parking lot, that will bring you to the better of the two swimming areas.
 The terrain is rough and the rocks are incredibly slippery when wet, and there is an abundance of poison oak, so be careful when swimming.

 Your camping reservation includes the ability to go anywhere in the park without paying a new day use fee, which comes in handy if you decide you want to go hiking.
 The best area to park is Paso Picacho Campground’s day-use area, which has access to two of the park’s main trails, the Stonewall Peak Trail, and the Cuyamaca Peak Fire Road, which climbs to the 6,512-foot summit of Cuyamca Peak.
 At the top, you’re treated to a spectacular view of the Pacific coastline, Colorado Desert, Mexico, and the Salton Sea, as well as Cuyamaca lake.
 The trail up was a paved fire road, but the going was still tough since we gained over 900 feet in elevation.
 Make sure to bring plenty of water, there is no water source on the trail.
 The summit provides a perfect opportunity for a picnic, although the exposed face may get quite windy at times.